awslabs/aws-servicebroker-documentation/getting-started.md

 [Jump to "Production" deployment steps.](#production-deployment-instructions)

+ * For production workloads
  * Uses an [OpenShift template](https://s3.amazonaws.com/awsservicebrokerbroker/scripts/deploy-awsservicebroker-broker.template.yaml) to deploy the AWS Broker into an existing OpenShift cluster
- * For production workloads
- * OpenShift cluster is fully customizable
  * Can be quickly deployed on an existing OpenShift cluster
  * Only way to run with on-premises multi-node OpenShift cluster
  * Requires manually running the OpenShift installer